Dhoni has nothing left to achieve, says chess wizard Anand | Devdiscourse

-Chess wizard Viswanathan Anand says it is totally MS Dhoni's prerogative to take a call on his retirement and the former captain can go out a content man after having achieved everything in his career.
-India's semi-final exit at the ICC World Cup earlier this year has led to speculations about the veteran stumper's retirement, but the man himself has preferred to stay quiet and took a break from cricket to serve his regiment in Territorial Army.
+Chess wizard Viswanathan Anand says it is totally MS Dhoni's prerogative to take a call on his retirement and the former captain has nothing left to achieve in his career, should he decides to quit anytime soon.
+India's semi-final exit at the ICC World Cup earlier this year has led to speculations about the veteran stumper's retirement, but he himself has preferred to stay quiet and took a break from cricket to serve his regiment in Territorial Army.

 Dhoni, who is in the middle of a two-month sabbatical which will end later this month, has also not been included for the T20 series against South Africa beginning September 15.
 "He (Dhoni) knows what's the right decision for him.
 But I think nothing is left behind or on the table for him," Anand told PTI from Chennai.